How to Sanitize Jars for Canning

 Sometimes all of the canning rules sound overwhelming!
 Please don’t let them scare you.
 I’m providing you with the best practices so that you have all the information you need.

-Keep in mind that you are not performing open heart surgery.
-Nearly all canning recipes have to be processed for more than 10 minutes, which, in conjunction with the pre-sterilization you have performed, should help you to keep your food safe and healthy.
+Another reason not to panic is this: nearly all canning recipes have to be processed for more than 10 minutes, which, in conjunction with the pre-sanitization you have performed, should help you to keep your food safe and healthy.

 About the Author